danalmeidap/currency_converter/README.md

 # Currency converter

-## Receives a value and converts it to currencies of other countries
+## Receives a value and converts it to currencies of other countries.